gddavis21/CarND-Term2-Controls-PID/README.md

 My process for PID parameter tuning was relatively simple and entirely manual.
 I started with zero derivative & integral gain, and a very small proportional gain.
 I gradually increased proportional and derivative gain, looking for just enough proportional gain to steer the car through the corners, and just enough derivative gain to keep the car from getting into too much oscillation.

-After I was satisfied with the proportional and derivative gains, I added a very small integral gain to counteract the very small steering bias in the system.
+After I was satisfied with the proportional and derivative gains, I added a very small integral gain to counteract the small steering bias in the system.
 I really didn't notice much effect from the integral gain, but left it at a small value.

 ## Implementation Notes